raggleton/QGAnalysisPlotting/README.md

 You can then activate with the usual `conda activate qganalysis`, etc.

+If you already have python3 & ROOT and just want the other packages, you can instead use the `requirements.txt` to install these via `pip install -r requirements.txt`.

+### YODA

-However, YODA cannot be installed easily via conda, and there are API changes that clash with python3 (1.7.7 has different API to 1.8.X, e.g. `.bins` vs `.bins()`, but the former doesn't compile under Python3.7 TODO: update my usage of API).
+However, YODA cannot be installed easily via conda, and there are API changes that clash with python3 (1.7.7 has different API to 1.8.X, e.g. `.bins` vs `.bins()`, but the former doesn't compile under Python3.7).
+> TODO: update my usage of API

 For the scripts that need YODA, I just do them within CMSSW 10_6_X (since they often do not need other packages outside of CMSSW), to convert them into a more portable format.

-If you really want to install it:

-To install YODA manually, into a directory `PREFIX` (must be full filepath) of your choosing:
+But if you really want to install it: to install YODA manually, into a directory `PREFIX` (must be **absolute** filepath) of your choosing:

 ```